 I remember this indulgently delicious rum-soaked Neapolitan dessert from my childhood, when it made frequent appearances on the Sunday dinner table along with other typical southern Italian sweets.
-The last time I had babà, kind of rum cake, was around 2003 in Naples, in a caffè in the Galleria Umberto I. It was, needless to say, a memorable experience.
+The last time I had babà al rum, Neapolitan Rum Cake, was around 2003 in Naples, in a caffè in the Galleria Umberto I. It was, needless to say, a memorable experience.

 Makes one large babà, enough to serve 6-8 persons, or more

 - 100g (3-1/2 oz) mealy potato, steamed, peeled and mashed

 - 75g (3/4 stick) of butter, softened

 - 3 eggs

 - Rum, 150m (1/2 cup) or more, to taste

 For topping (optional):